chauvindev/kotlin-dice-tray/README.md

 basically anything, and apply modifications to the roll on the go.

 > **WARNING**: Version 2.0.0 is a complete rewrite of the library, and is incompatible
-> with previous version.
+> with previous versions.
 I sincerely doubt anyone was using the previous versions, but in the
 > event that someone did, they should know that updating to 2.0.0 will break existing code.
 >
-> A migration guide is included further down to facilitate the transition, if needed.
-The decision to rewrite was made
+> The decision to rewrite was made in part to increase the flexibility of the library, and also to facilitate
-> in part to increase the flexibility of the library, and also to facilitate backwards compatibility going forward.
+> backwards compatibility going forward.

 ## Installation
 Kotlin Dice Tray is on MavenCentral and can be added to your project as follows: